Ofcom reforms data roaming charges rules for UK holidaymakers

 It comes as bill payers face a significant increase in their costs over the coming weeks, with mobile and broadband providers set to apply mid-term, above-inflation hikes to contracts.
 Council tax and water bills are also in line for significant increases that come in above the current level of the CPI, although energy bills are set to fall significantly.

-Under current rules, mobile providers only put out customer roaming alerts on a voluntary basis.
-But this autumn, they will have to notify their users as soon as they start using their phone abroad.
+Under the previous rules, mobile providers only put out customer roaming alerts on a voluntary basis.
+But now they will have to notify their users as soon as they start using their phone abroad.

 Ofcom has said it will require providers to provide the following information in their roaming alerts:

-The telecoms regulator will require the information must be displayed in a clear manner, and should be free to access from other countries.
-It has also said it will require firms to provide information on how to avoid inadvertent roaming in border regions of the UK, such as in Northern Ireland and in France-facing coastal areas.
+The telecoms regulator requires this information to be displayed in a clear manner, and has insisted it should be free to access from other countries.
+It has also said it now requires firms to provide information on how to avoid inadvertent roaming in border regions of the UK, such as in Northern Ireland and in France-facing coastal areas.

 Cristina Luna-Esteban, Ofcom’s directory of telecoms consumer policy, said the regulator wanted to make mobile bill payers “confident” that they won’t face any unwelcome “surprises” when they go on holiday.